caddyserver/website/src/docs/markdown/api.md

 4. If the response is HTTP 412 (Precondition Failed), repeat from step 1, or give up after too many attempts.

 This algorithm safely allows multiple, overlapping changes to Caddy's configuration without explicit synchronization.
 It is designed so that simultaneous changes to different parts of the config don't require a retry: only changes that overlap the same scope of the config can possibly cause a collision and thus require a retry.

+## POST /adapt

+Adapts a configuration to Caddy JSON without loading or running it.
+If successful, the resulting JSON document is returned in the response body.

+The Content-Type header is used to specify the configuration format in the same way that [/load](#post-load) works.
+For example, to adapt a Caddyfile, set `Content-Type: text/caddyfile`.

+This endpoint will adapt any configuration format as long as the associated [config adapter](/docs/config-adapters) is plugged in to your Caddy build.

+### Examples

+Adapt a Caddyfile to JSON:

+<pre><code class="cmd bash">curl "http://localhost:2019/adapt" \
+	-H "Content-Type: text/caddyfile" \
+	--data-binary @Caddyfile</code></pre>

 ## GET /pki/ca/&lt;id&gt;